rust-lang/rust/active/0000-statically-sized-literals.md

 # Summary

-Change the types of array, byte string and string literals to be statically sized types (references to ones).
+Change the types of array, byte string and string literals to be references to statically sized types.
 Introduce strings of fixed size.

 # Motivation